A direct product theorem for quantum communication complexity with applications to device-independent cryptography: Proof overview

 The \cite{JMS17} protocol is based on the Magic Square non-local game.
 In a single copy of the Magic Square game, henceforth denoted by $\MS$, Alice and Bob receive trits $x$ and $y$ and are required to output 3-bit strings $a$ and $b$ which respectively have even and odd parity; they win the game if their outputs satisfy the condition $a[y] = b[x]$.
 In the \cite{JMS17} protocol, Alice and Bob have boxes which are compatible with $n$ copies of $\MS$.
 Using trusted private randomness, Alice and Bob generate i.i.d. inputs $x_i,y_i$ for each game and generate outputs $a_i,b_i$.
 The inputs $x_i, y_i$ are then publicly communicated.
 Alice and Bob select a small random subset of $[n]$ to test the $\MS$ winning condition on, i.e., they check if $a_i[y_i]=b_i[x_i]$ for $i$ in that subset (up to error tolerance).
 If the test passes, they select $K^\A = (a_i[y_i])_i$ and $K^\B = (b_i[x_i])_i$ as their raw secret keys ; otherwise the protocol aborts.
-Due to error correction and privacy amplification, we can get a linear amount of secret key from this scheme if we can show
+Due to error correction and privacy amplification, we can get a linear amount of secret key from this scheme if we can show \cite{Ren-th}

-where $\sfH^\eps_\infty$ is the $\eps$-smoothed conditional min-entropy and $\sfH^\eps_0$ is the $\eps$-smoothed conditional Hartley entropy, $\rho$ is the shared state of Alice, Bob and Eve conditioned on not aborting, and $\tE'$ is everything Eve holds at the end of the protocol, including a quantum purification of Alice and Bob's systems and also the classical information $X_iY_i$ that Alice and Bob have communicated publicly.
+where $\sfH^\eps_2$ is the $\eps$-smoothed conditional Renyi-2 entropy and $\sfH^\eps_0$ is the $\eps$-smoothed conditional Hartley entropy, $\rho$ is the shared state of Alice, Bob and Eve conditioned on not aborting, and $\tE'$ is everything Eve holds at the end of the protocol, including a quantum purification of Alice and Bob's systems and also the classical information $X_iY_i$ that Alice and Bob have communicated publicly. $\sfH^\eps_2(K^\A|\tE')_\rho$ is lower bounded by the conditional min-entropy $\sfH^\eps_\infty(K^\A|K^\B)_\rho$, which is what we shall actually be working with for the parallel security proof.

-\paragraph{Challenges in a sequential security proof.} Most security proofs for DIQKD work in the sequential setting, where Alice and Bob have to enter their inputs into their boxes and get their outputs one by one; in particular the sequential security proofs require the assumption that the $(i-1)$-th output is recorded before the box receives the $i$-th input.
-Sequential security proofs generally give better parameters than parallel ones, but we do not how to apply techniques for sequential proofs in the setting with leakage without fairly unnatural assumptions.